loda-lang/loda-programs/programs/oeis/list4.md

 * [A233035](http://oeis.org/A233035) ([L04 program](233/A233035.asm)): a(n) = n * floor(n/4).
 * [A233036](http://oeis.org/A233036) ([L10 program](233/A233036.asm)): The maximum number of I-tetrominoes that can be packed into an n X n array of squares when rotation is allowed.
 * [A233083](http://oeis.org/A233083) ([L17 program](233/A233083.asm)): Number of 2 X n 0..3 arrays with no element x(i,j) adjacent to value 3-x(i,j) horizontally or antidiagonally, top left element zero, and 1 appearing before 2 in row major order.
+* [A233099](http://oeis.org/A233099) ([L20 program](233/A233099.asm)): Number of 2 X n 0..3 arrays with no element x(i,j) adjacent to value 3-x(i,j) horizontally, diagonally or antidiagonally, top left element zero, and 1 appearing before 2 in row major order.
 * [A233106](http://oeis.org/A233106) ([L10 program](233/A233106.asm)): Number of n X 1 0..5 arrays with no element x(i,j) adjacent to value 5-x(i,j) horizontally or vertically, top left element zero, and 1 appearing before 2 3 and 4, and 2 appearing before 3 in row major order.
 * [A233247](http://oeis.org/A233247) ([L03 program](233/A233247.asm)): Expansion of ( 1-x^3-x^2 ) / ( (x^3-x^2-1)*(x^3+2*x^2+x-1) ).
 * [A233272](http://oeis.org/A233272) ([L06 program](233/A233272.asm)): a(n) = n + 1 + number of nonleading zeros in binary representation of n (A080791).